 - Earn grades of A, B, C, D, S or P in your classes.
 Grades of F, R, W, U, X and I are unsatisfactory.

 PVCC's Financial Aid Office checks your progress at the end of each semester.
-If you are not meeting satisfactory academic progress you will be given one warning per semester.
-After that semester if you are not meeting satisfactory academic progress, your financial aid will be suspended.
+If you are not meeting SAP you will be given one warning per semester.
+After that semester if you are not meeting SAP, your financial aid will be suspended.
 If this happens, the Financial Aid Office will send you a letter notifying you of the suspension.
 The letter will include information on how to appeal the suspension and what you need to do in order to re-establish your eligibility for financial aid.

 How to Re-establish Your Eligibility for Financial Aid

 Following a deficiency in cumulative grade points or credit hours, you will without receiving any financial aid have to do the following in order to reapply:

 - obtain the minimum grade point average required and/or

 - earn the required number of credit hours